 Apple holds an event every September that's used to unveil new iPhones and Apple Watch models.

-We can also expect an A13 chip along with faster LTE and WiFi, bigger batteries, and a nifty new bilateral wireless charging feature that will let the 2019 iPhones wirelessly charge other devices (like the AirPods with wireless charging case rumored to be in the works).
+We can also expect an A13 chip along with faster LTE and WiFi, bigger batteries, and a nifty new bilateral wireless charging feature that will let the 2019 iPhones wirelessly charge other devices (like the AirPods with wireless charging case).

 We don't know what Apple is planning to call its 2019 iPhone lineup

-yet given that there's no obvious followup to iPhone XS, XS Max, and XR, so most rumors refer to these devices as the "2019 iPhones" at the current time.
+yet given that there's no obvious follow-up to the iPhone XS, XS Max, and XR names, so most rumors refer to these devices as the "2019 iPhones" at the current time.
 That said, iPhone XI, iPhone 11, and iPhone XT are all names we've heard bandied about.